buildingSMART/bSDD/Documentation/bSDD JSON import model.md

-**2022-08 - Important notification:**

-> The bSDD is in the process of moving from identifiers (aka "namespace URI") starting with "http://identifier.buildingsmart.org" to "https://identifier.buildingsmart.org" ("http" to "https").
-This is to ease the use of these identifiers as hyperlinks as well.
->
-> We will support supplying and retrieving data using the "http" identifiers for (at least) 6 months.
-But please do note that only "https" identifiers are returned by the bSDD API's.
->
-> Current status: available in test environment.

 # buildingSMART Data Dictionary model

 The main concept of bSDD consists of a `Domain` having one or more `Classifications` and zero or more `Properties`.
 If we use IFC as an example, IFC is the `Domain`, "IfcWall" is a `Classification` and "AcousticRating" is a `Property`.
 A `Classification` can have zero or more `Properties`.